willhowes/makers_portfolio_and_notes/week_1.md

 ## Daily Goals

+### Friday
+1. Check concepts from previous day's pair programming understood.
+Read the walkthroughs - 20-30mins

+2. Further TDD practice to reinforce following a slow a methodical process. -60mins

+3. If more time have a look again at debugging_1.

+4. For pair programming, try to not to feel rushed when in the driver role.

 ### Thursday
 1. Make sure all concepts from previous day's pair programming fully understood, as some of steps were implemented v quickly. - 20-30 mins.
 * Achieved by reading through the walkthroughs.